Adriano-7/Packman/docs/README.md

 >>**Problem in Context**\
 >> Parent abstract classes sometimes can't define the class of objects that they should create.
 >> It must be specified only by the subclasses.
->> An example of this is the [MonsterState](../src/main/java/ldts/pacman/controller/game/monster/state/MonsterState.java).
+>> An example of this is in [MonsterState](../src/main/java/ldts/pacman/controller/game/monster/state/MonsterState.java).
 >>
->>**The Pattern**
+>>**The Pattern**\
 >>We've used the Factory method several times in our code.
 >> In this example, the abstract class MonsterState knows it has to define a way to move (an abstract MovementStrategy).
->> It does not know, however, which concrete implementation to return.
+>> It does not know, however, which concrete implementation to define.
 By using this pattern, we delegate the choice of the MovementStrategy to the subclasses of MonsterState.
 >> Only those will (know to) specify the concrete specification (e.g. ScaredState defines ScaredStrategy)
 >>
 >>**Implementation**